Natal multimammate mouse

 The Natal multimammate mouse (Mastomys natalensis) is a species of rodent in the family Muridae.
 It is also known as the Natal multimammate rat, the common African rat, African soft fur rat or the African soft-furred mouse.
 The Natal multimammate rat is the natural host of the Lassa fever virus.
-Adult body length averages 60-170 mm (2.36-6.69 in) long.
-Average adults body weight is 42.5 g (1.5 oz).

 Range

 It is found in Africa south of the Sahara.
 Six different genetic groups can be distinguished in different regions: one in western Africa, one in central Africa, one in southern Africa and three in eastern Africa.